LisaHarrison08/VBA-of-Wall-Street/README.md

   * The total stock volume of the stock.

-* You should also have conditional formatting that will highlight positive change in green and negative change in red.
+* Also included conditional formatting that highlighted positive change in green and negative change in red.

-* The result should look as follows.
+* The result to look as follows.

 ![moderate_solution](Images/moderate_solution.png)

-### CHALLENGES
+### Additional

-1. Your solution will also be able to return the stock with the "Greatest % increase", "Greatest % decrease" and "Greatest total volume".
-The solution will look as follows:
+1. The solution also able to return the stock with the "Greatest % increase", "Greatest % decrease" and "Greatest total volume".
+The solution to look as follows:

 ![hard_solution](Images/hard_solution.png)

-2. Make the appropriate adjustments to your VBA script that will allow it to run on every worksheet, i.e., every year, just by running the VBA script once.
+2. Made the appropriate adjustments to the VBA script to will allow it to run on every worksheet, i.e., every year, just by running the VBA script once.